husainbismil/ncnews-api/README.md

 ## Installing required dependencies

-First, you need to install nodejs, and the nodejs package manager (npm).
+First, you need to install nodejs, the nodejs package manager (npm), and postgresql.

 For linux (ubuntu/debian), use these instructions to do that, located under the heading "Install Node.js and npm from the Ubuntu repository": https://linuxize.com/post/how-to-install-node-js-on-ubuntu-20-04/